 What is the power of a memorial?

-In Montgomery, the Legacy Museum and National Memorial for Peace and Justice has singlehandedly made the nation confront its violent racial past.
+In Montgomery, the Legacy Museum and National Memorial for Peace and Justice has highhandedly made the nation confront its violent racial past.

 Until its debut in 2018, mentioning racial violence like lynching was still taboo.
 Some museums made reference, but for the most part, it was too much to put front and center.

-The memorial itself takes visitors on a gut-wrenching journey through some of America’s darkest moments.
+The Montgomery civil rights museum and memorial takes visitors on a gut-wrenching journey through some of America’s darkest moments.
 It has been called the most important U.S. memorial since the debut of the Vietnam Veterans Memorial on Washington, D.C.’s National Mall in 1982.

 For many, a visit is the emotional climax of a civil rights tour, the scene that stays with them for a lifetime.

 Montgomery’s museum is the creation of attorney Bryan Stevenson, founder of the Equal Justice Initiative, which works to free falsely convicted death-row prisoners.
 Many know of him through his book and film, Just Mercy.
-The six-acre outdoor memorial looms on a hill above downtown Montgomery.
-It’s located about a half-mile from the museum.
-While the museum is worthwhile, it’s the memorial that staggers.
+The six-acre outdoor memorial looms on a hill above downtown Montgomery, and includes an adjacent restaurant, exhibit area and shuttle stop.

 |If you’re traveling to Atlanta, and eager to see Alabama’s most important civil rights sites, you can experience them all in a day on a unique package tour.
 A marathon 12-hour tour with a driver/guide visits the landmarks in Birmingham, Selma, Montgomery and Tuskegee.|